meadhbh-hamrick/quiet-text/project/20_Design.md

       As seen in the examples, the first line may be indented less, the same or more than subsequent lines.
       Where it is ambiguous, the author must separate paragraphs with blank lines.</p>
     <p>In this example, we see two paragraphs, but it's ambiguous which lines are in which paragraph:</p>
     <pre>   "Gecko, you have a right to know.
-Franky, we have reports..."
+Frankly, we have reports..."
    "Gecko," the colonel started.
 "This damned campaign has flipped over to quirks mode and reports are the border: just turned red.
 General staff fears it'll be dotted with